7 Household Items That Should Never Be Flushed Down the Toilet

 Can flushable wipes be truly flushable?

-There is no need to worry, most "flushable" wipes do not really break down and can cause clogs in your pipes.
+No, many "flushable" wipes do not really break down and may cause clogs in your pipes.

-No. Baby wipes should not be flushed down the toilet as they do not dissolve well and can cause blockages.
+No. Baby wipes shouldn’t be flushed down the toilet because they don’t dissolve quickly and could cause obstructions.

 Are paper towels suitable to flush?

-No. Paper towels are thicker than toilet paper, and they do not break down with the same ease, resulting in the possibility of clogging your plumbing system.
+No. Paper towels are thicker than toilet paper, and they will not break down as quickly, causing the possibility of clogging the plumbing system.

-If you’re dealing with blockage of your drain Do not hesitate to call our professional plumbing service via Sydney Blocked Drains Plumbers .
-We provide unblocking blocked drains and drain clearing CCTV drain inspection as well as pipe relining services to ensure your home isn’t impacted by issues with drainage.
-Contact us today to set up an appointment.
+If you’re dealing with a blocked drain do not hesitate to contact our professional plumbing services by calling Sydney Blocked Drains Plumbers .
+We can help you unblock blocked drains as well as drain clearing CCTV drain inspection and pipe relining services to ensure that your home is not impacted by drainage problems.
+Call us today to schedule an appointment.

 Additional Information